nuoma/Construction-Site-HololensV2/README.md

 # Construction-Site-HololensV2

 This is a Construction Site Simulation for Hololens V2 built in Unity.

-Based on previous build for hololens v1 release V2.6.
+The initial commit is based on previous build for hololens v1 release V2.6.